API Reference

 load_default_debug_info() None

-This is equivalent to load_debug_info(None, True).
+This is equivalent to load_debug_info(default=True).

 cache: Dict[Any, Any]